open-telemetry/opentelemetry-specification/specification/trace/api.md

 MAY provide other default options for newly created `Span`s.

-`Span` creation MUST NOT set the newly created `Span` as the currently active `Span` by default, but this functionality MAY be offered additionally as a separate operation.
+`Span` creation MUST NOT set the newly created `Span` as the currently active `Span` by default.
+While starting a `Span` through a `Tracer` MUST set the `Span` as the currently active `Span`.

+A common case where creating a `Span` but not making it active is in the use of async callbacks.
+Before the callback is setup a `Span` is created, with the currently active `Span`, if one exists, as the parent.
+This new `Span` is passed to the callback as an argument and to be set as active within the body of the callback when it is run.

-The API MUST accept the following parameters:
+The API functions for starting and creating a `Span` MUST accept the following parameters:

 - The span name.
 This is a required parameter.
 - The parent `Span` or a `Context` containing a parent `Span` or `SpanContext`,